Access Control settings section enables you to configure security related aspects of Identity and Access Management module.

 - Password settings - To define the strength of user’s passwords

-- IP allow-listing - To define the list of IP addresses from which users can log in to your business profile
+- IP allow-listing - To define the list of IP addresses from which users can log in to your workspace

-- Two-factor authentication - To force users added to your business profile to confirm their credentials through a mobile authentication app
+- Two-factor authentication - To force users added to your workspace to confirm their credentials through a mobile authentication app

-- Domain management - It is required if you want to have greater capabilities to manage users (registerd within the verified domain) in your business profile
+- Domain management - It is required if you want to have greater capabilities to manage users (registerd within the verified domain) in your workspace

 - Single sign-on - To allow users to authenticate once with your IdP and then access Synerise or other enabled Service Providers, without the necessity to authenticate with each of those applications separately.